IBM/localK8Dev/README.md

 # Developing a Kubernetes Application with Local and Remote Clusters

 As a developer you want to be able to rapidly iterate on your application source code locally while still mirroring a remote production environment as closely as possible.
-This tutorial describes how to deploy a Kubernetes application locally using Minikube and then how to deploy it to the Kubernetes Service on the IBM Cloud.
+This tutorial describes how to set up a single-node Kubernetes cluster locally using Minikube and deploy an application to it and then do the same steps with the IBM Kubernetes Service on the IBM Cloud.
+It then describes how to set up a multi-node cluster locally using kubeadm-dind-cluster and remotely with the IBM Kubernetes Service.

 # Objectives

 Learn how to perform the following tasks.
+* Create a local single-node cluster using Minikube.
-* Create a local cluster using Minikube and a remote cluster using IBM Cloud Kubernetes Service.
+* Create a local multi-node cluster using kubeadm-dind-cluster.
+* Create remote single-node and multi-node clusters using IBM Cloud Kubernetes Service.
 * Make images available to your local and remote clusters.
 * Access your running application in your local and remote clusters.
 * Modify and re-deploy your application.